stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't confuse OKRs with KPIs.**

-OKRs = have a _one-off lifetime_ and should be limited to only 2 to 4 per month or quarter for every 500 employees in your org
+OKRs: have a _one-off lifetime_ and should be limited to only 2 to 4 per month or quarter for every 500 employees in your org

-KPIs = have an _ongoing lifetime_ and you may have 10 to 250 indicators worth tracking
+KPIs: have an _ongoing lifetime_ and you may have 10 to 250 indicators worth tracking

 When you see KPIs going off track, or when you are thinking of new ideas for strategy or capabilities, that's when you introduce OKRs - to get it done!